 Cable Testing Services

 Once installation or replacement is complete, SeaGlass Technology will run a sequence of tests to ensure the new cables are error-free.
 We will perform a connectivity test that will check the connection’s strength and speed.
 If we determine during the test that one of the cables is not performing at an optimal standard, we will simply swap it out with a new one and rerun the tests for that cable.

 Work With The Structured Cabling And Managed IT Service Professionals

-If you are interested in learning more about SeaGlass Technology’s Structured Cabling Services, please view our service page or reach out to schedule a consultation.
+If you are interested in learning more about SeaGlass Technology’s structured cabling services, please view our structured cabling services page or reach out to schedule a consultation.
 We look forward to working with you, and improving your cabling along the way!